 Because of my allegiance to the Standards, I’m confident in the quality of my work.
 However, I can’t be sure.
-Most methods of producing COBie do not incorporate validation, a method of testing that the information has been formatted correctly.
+Most methods of producing COBie do not incorporate verification, a method of testing that the information has been formatted correctly.
 Meaning that while it might save like COBie, and look like COBie, it isn’t necessarily COBie.
 My process of using an IFC rendition to produce COBie through xBIM has this problem.
 Thankfully, a follower came to the rescue; John Ford.

 John is the senior business information development manager at Carillion Plc.
 If the name seems familiar, it’s because he is quite active on Twitter and is one of the most active participants in the LinkedIn COBie forum.
 One of John‘s many key roles is the validation of COBie using Carillion‘s preferred COBie quality control plugin, the COBie QC Reporter.
-John contacted me and kindly offered to validation my COBie (I think I nearly bit his hand off!).
+John contacted me and kindly offered to verify my COBie (I think I nearly bit his hand off!).